fortuno-repos/fortuno-docs/docs/about.rst

 * smooth integration with various build systems (`fpm <https://fpm.fortran-lang.org/>`_, `CMake
   <https://cmake.org/>`_ and `Meson <https://mesonbuild.com/>`_).

-Fortuno aims to enhance the quality and reliability of Fortran codebases, offering a practical tool for Fortran developers seeking to incoprorate unit testing practices in their software development lifecycle.

 Fortuno is an open source, community developed project.
 You can follow and join the development on the `Fortuno project <https://github.com/fortuno-repos/fortuno>`_ page on GitHub.